zxzhijia/Brian2STDPMNIST/README.md

 This small project is to translate Brian 1 code from Paper "Unsupervised learning of digit recognition using spike-timing-dependent plasticity" written by PU Diehl to Brian 2 version.

+## Prerequisite
+1. Brian 2
+2. MNIST datasets, which can be downloaded from http://yann.lecun.com/exdb/mnist/.
+   * The data set includes four gz files.
+Extract them after you downloaded them.

 ## Testing with pretrained weights:

 1. Run the main file "Diehl&Cook_spiking_MNIST_Brian2.py".
 It might take hours depending on your computer